Modules#

 XML Files#

-The XML files define data that are inserted into the database on activation.
+The XML files define the data that is inserted into the database on activation.

 The following snippet gives a first idea of what an XML file looks: